csgarcia232/YFinance-ETL/README.md

 Table containing Adj Close and Volume car stock data

 ## Project Report
-<strong>Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).</strong>
+<strong><u>Extract</u>: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).</strong>
+Data is from a library called yfinance that replicates the Yahoo!
+Finance API

-<strong>Transform: what data cleaning or transformation was required.</strong>
+<strong><u>Transform</u>: what data cleaning or transformation was required.</strong>
+We were able to call specific stock data points and filter by dates.
+We then merged and cleaned data to send into Postgres to run additional calculations and insights.

-<strong>Load: the final database, tables/collections, and why this was chosen.</strong>
+<strong><u>Load</u>: the final database, tables/collections, and why this was chosen.</strong>

-<strong>Please upload the report to Github and submit a link to Bootcampspot.</strong>
+We chose to use Postgres database for compatibility reasons and to run additional calculations on the imported table.